jittat/aiep-documents/content/en/docs/master/ai-integrated/_index.md

 The program consists of core AI courses and elective courses that allow students to deepen their expertise in various areas.
 Students will also conduct applied research in collaboration with the department’s diverse laboratories within the Faculty of Engineering, enabling them to produce and publish high-quality research.

-The curriculum will be a Plan A Option A2 with the following structure.
+The curriculum will have the following structure.

 <table>
   <thead>